digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

    3 directories, 4 files

-The example application is a simple license management application that allows the application provider to issue licenses to application users;
-with license fees paid using Canton Coin.
+The example application is a simple license management application that allows the application provider to issue licenses to application users with license fees paid using Canton Coin.
 It uses a Daml model consisting of two modules.
 The `AppInstall` module has two
 responsibilities: